Squashed entanglement, k-extendibility, quantum Markov chains, and recovery maps: Abstract

 \section{Abstract}

-Squashed entanglement [Christandl/Winter, \emph{J. Math.
+Squashed entanglement [Christandl and Winter, \emph{J. Math.
 Phys.} 45(3):829-840 (2004)] is a monogamous entanglement measure, which implies that highly extendible states have small value of the squashed entanglement.
-Here, invoking a recent inequality for the quantum conditional mutual information [Fawzi/Renner, arXiv:1410.0664, greatly extended and simplified in various work since, up to the most recent contributions of Wilde, arXiv:1505.04661 and Sutter/Tomamichel/Harrow, arXiv:1507.00303], we show the converse, that a small value of squashed entanglement implies that the state is close to a highly extendible state.
-As a corollary, we establish an alternative proof of the faithfulness of squashed entanglement [Brand\~{a}o/Christandl/Yard, \emph{Commun.
+Here, invoking a recent inequality for the quantum conditional mutual information [Fawzi and Renner, \emph{Commun.
+Math.
+Phys.} 340(2):575-611 (2015)] greatly extended and simplified in various work since, we show the converse, that a small value of squashed entanglement implies that the state is close to a highly extendible state.
+As a corollary, we establish an alternative proof of the faithfulness of squashed entanglement [Brand\~{a}o, Christandl and Yard, \emph{Commun.
 Math.
 Phys.} 306:805-830 (2011)].

 We briefly discuss the previous and subsequent history of the Fawzi-Renner bound and related conjectures, and close by advertising a potentially far-reaching generalization to universal and functorial recovery maps for the monotonicity of the relative entropy.